BaselAhmed22/APS_analysis_project/README.md

 ----------

-## 7. Key Findings
+## 7. Key Findings and Insights
 *(This is a section to summarize your results.
-Fill it with your insights.)*
+Fill it with your notes.)*

 * **Passengers are neutral or dissatisfied if the delay in arrival exceeds the departure time Conversely, they are satisfied when the delay is equal to the departure time.**

 * **The level of satisfaction with the trip decreases as the trip category decreases.
-We find that** Business class: 69.4% of customers are satisfied, while 30.6% are dissatisfied.
+We find that** ** 1- Business class: 69.4% of customers are satisfied, while 30.6% are dissatisfied.**
-Eco Plus class: 24.6% of customers are satisfied, while 75.4% are dissatisfied.
+** 2-Eco Plus class: 24.6% of customers are satisfied, while 75.4% are dissatisfied.**
-Eco class: 18.8% of customers are satisfied, while 81.2% are dissatisfied.
+** 3-Eco class: 18.8% of customers are satisfied, while 81.2% are dissatisfied.**

 * **The percentage of female customers is higher than that of male customers.**
 * **The percentage of loyal customers is higher than that of disloyal customers.**
 * **The percentage of business trips is higher than that of personal trips.**
-* **The percentage of neutral and dissatisfied customers is higher than that of satisfied customers.* **
+* **The percentage of neutral and dissatisfied customers is higher than that of satisfied customers.**

-## Key Findings and Insights
+*(This is a section to summarize your results.
+Fill it with your insights.)*

 Our analysis of passenger data reveals the customer experience.
 Satisfaction doesn't depend on a single factor, but on several, and most importantly, the quality of the experience during the journey.